What should I do if I'm worried about debt and coronavirus?

 If you’ve been ‘furloughed’ it means you don’t have to attend work.
 You’re still on your employer’s payroll, however, and you may return to work when your furlough period ends.
 Many workers have been furloughed because their place of work has had to close.

 You should continue to be paid when you’ve been furloughed.
-This is because the government has announced that employers can claim 80% of furloughed workers’ wages, you may be paid a reduced amount of your normal wage for at least three months (backdated to 1 March 2020).
+This is because the government has announced that employers can claim 80% of furloughed workers’ wages, you may be paid a reduced amount of your normal wage until at least the end of October 2020 (backdated to 1 March 2020).

 If you’re not being paid at all during this period, you can claim Universal Credit.
 Read our guide to coronavirus, benefits and statutory sick pay.